Do the preparation exercise before you listen. Then do the other exercises to check your understanding.

 Worksheets and downloads

-Good morning, everyone.
-Have you ever noticed that when you log on to the internet, you nearly always see adverts for things that you are interested in?
-If you were looking for a new pair of trainers last week, suddenly you’ll see adverts for trainers all over the place.
-Well, this isn’t random.
-The internet browsers and websites and apps that we use know a lot about us because they monitor how we use their site or app.
-This way they can work out what we like and don’t like.
-You’ve probably heard of cookies?
-When you visit some sites for the first time a cookie is downloaded onto your computer that keeps a track on how you travel around the site and exactly what you do.
-The next time you use the same site again your computer will check the cookies and adapt, depending on the information it stored from your last visit.
+Good morning, everybody.
+Good morning.
+Hello.
+Now, have you ever noticed that when you log on to the internet, you nearly always see adverts for things that you're interested in?
+Yes?
+OK.
+So, let's say you were looking for a new pair of trainers last week.
+Well, suddenly you'll see adverts for trainers all over the place.
+Well, believe it or not, this isn't random.
+The internet browsers, websites and apps that we use know a lot about us because they monitor how we use their site or app.
+This way they can work out what we like and don't like.
+Clever!
+So, you've probably heard of cookies.
+Am I right?
+Yes?
+OK.
+When you visit some sites for the first time, a cookie is downloaded onto your computer that keeps a track on how you travel around the site and exactly what you do.
+So, the next time you use the site again, your computer will check the cookies and adapt, depending on the information it stored from your last visit.
+With me?
+OK.
 So, without even thinking about it, we give out a lot of information that can then be used to personalise our online experience.

 So, let me try to explain using a simple example.
-Imagine, I support a political party … to keep this really simple let’s call it the Yellow party.
-OK, so let’s say I have lots of friends who also support the Yellows but some of my friends support the Reds.
-Now, on my favourite social media site I want to see the posts from all my friends but I tend to click more on the links that are posted by my friends who support the Yellows, like me.
-Even so, I do want to see what the Reds are posting about.
-Now, a few months ago, just before the big elections I noticed something weird happening on my newsfeed.
-I noticed that my friends who support the Red party had almost disappeared from the site and I was only being shown the posts from my Yellow friends!
-I wondered if all my Red friends had left this social media space and moved somewhere else, but when I clicked on their profiles to check, I could see that they had been busy posting links and talking to people, but their posts were being hidden from me.
-Now I understand why.
-I know it’s because I hardly ever clicked on their posts and I didn’t interact so much with them.
-The social media site itself had decided for me that I wasn’t interested in their posts, so they decided not to show them to me.
-Now, this is an example of what Eli Parisier means by the ‘Filter Bubble’ - it’s when the websites and apps choose what information we can and can’t see.
+Imagine I support a political party … so, to keep this really simple let's call it the Yellow Party.
+OK, so let's say I have lots of friends who also support the Yellows but some of my friends support the Reds.
+Now, on my favourite social media site I want to see the posts from all my friends but I tend to click more on the links that are posted by my friends who support the Yellows, like me, obviously.
+Even so, I do still want to see what the Reds are posting about.
+With me?
+OK.
+Now, a few months ago, just before the big elections I noticed something quite weird happening on my newsfeed.
+I noticed that my friends who support the Red Party had almost completely disappeared from the site, and I was only being shown posts from my Yellow friends.
+Weird.
+Now, I wondered if all my Red friends had left this social media space and moved somewhere else, but when I clicked on their profiles to check, I could see that they had been busy posting links and talking to people, but their posts were being hidden from me.
+And it's only now I understand why.
+I know it's because I hardly ever clicked on their posts and I didn't interact so much with them.
+So, the social media site itself had decided for me that I wasn't interested in their posts, so they decided not to show them to me.
+Now, this is an example of what Eli Pariser means by the filter bubble – it's when the websites and apps choose what information we can and can't see.
 Does that make sense?